tresoldi/malign/README.md

   - Setup readthedocs
   - Sort in consistent and reproducible way all alignments, even when the score is the same
-  - Deal with conflicting package versions due to `lingpy`
+  - Deal with conflicting package versions due to `lingpy`, or write new NW implementation
   - Implement single-pass function with defaults, with scorer, graph, destnation, etc.